LionelMorningstar/LionelMorningstar/README.md

 - 👋 Hi, I’m @LionelMorningstar
 - 👀 I’m interested in computer science
-- 🌱 I’m currently learning MIS
+- 🌱 I recently graduated from NSU with majoe in Management Information System and Minor in Computer Science.
 - 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me : morningstar.lionel@gmail.com